 Korczak’s detailed, long-range plans for Crazy Horse Memorial are incorporated into this painting showing how the nonprofit humanitarian project will look in the future when its major goals are accomplished.

-The American Indian University and Medical Training Center, with its circular dormitories, will rise on either side of the Avenue of the Chiefs.
+The INDIAN UNIVERSITY OF NORTH AMERICA® and Medical Training Center, with its circular dormitories, will rise on either side of the Avenue of the Chiefs.
 The avenue will be lined with sculptural portraits of famous Native Americans.

 Visitors will be able to drive around the spring-fed lake to the other side of the colossal Crazy Horse sculpture in the round.
 The recreational facilities reflect Korczak’s great love of sports and his desire to encourage athletic activity.